madannaik/MLOPS/README.md

 2) **JOB2**:
-checks the downlaoded the code and analyses wheather it's a CNN/ANN/LINEAR_REGRESSION code and lauches respective docker container in linux system for training the model
+checks the downloaded the code and analyses wheather it's a CNN/ANN/LINEAR_REGRESSION code and lauches respective docker container in linux system for training the model

        #copy the above code in execute shell
        if [ '$(sudo cat /root/developer/kears.py)|sudo grep Convolution2D' ]